| S (continued) |

 Taylor), the institutionalized niece of rich widow Mrs. Violet

-inmates reaching for her
+asylum with male inmates reaching out for her legs

-- Catherine's climactic monologue and surreal murder
+- Catherine's climactic monologue and accounting

 |